-Elizabeth Bodine (1880-1964), was a graduate of the Model School Class of 1898 and Bryn Mawr College.
+Elisabeth Bodine (1880-1964), was a graduate of the Model School Class of 1898, Normal School Class of February 1913, and Bryn Mawr College.
 She taught at Trenton Junior High School No. 3 and was an English teacher at Trenton High School.
 After retiring from teaching, she became a librarian at Trenton Public Library.
 She was a founding member and honoree of the Trenton College Club (which later became a branch of the American Association of University Women) and served in a variety of civic, cultural, and historical organizations around Trenton.
 She lived with Gertrude Scudder Bodine and her brother Joseph Bodine throughout their marriage, and then moved with Gertrude to Morrisville, Pennsylvania after Joseph’s death in 1950.
-Elizabeth died on January 14, 1964.
+Elisabeth died on January 14, 1964.

 Gertrude Scudder Bodine (1894-1978) was a graduate of Model School class of 1911.
 She was born at the “Cherry Grove” estate in Lawrenceville, New Jersey, the only child to the later in life marriage of Joseph Rue Scudder (1851-1895), and Gertrude Mae McCully (1860-1944), an organist and librarian at Princeton University.
 After graduating from the Model School, she attended Mount Holyoke College and graduated in 1915.
 She taught English and Latin in Junior High School No. 1 in Trenton.
 In 1918, she married Joseph Lamb Bodine (1883-1950), who also attended the Model School a decade earlier.
 Joseph Bodine served as U.S. District Attorney for New Jersey, Judge of the U.S. District Court for New Jersey, Associate Justice of the New Jersey State Supreme Court, and later Superior Court Judge.
 They had one son, John W. Bodine.